 Improve the productivity and sustainability of agricultural systems in New Zealand and around the world.
-The Postgraduate Diploma in Science (Agricultural Science) is the stepping stone to a research-based degree such as a master’s.
+The Postgraduate Diploma in Science (Agricultural Science) is the stepping stone to a research-based degree such as a master’s degree.

 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

 Massey University’s Postgraduate Diploma in Science (Agricultural Science) gives you the opportunity to join the pathway to in-depth research at a master’s level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
 If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Agricultural Science).
 If so, credits you have gained through this qualification may be credited to the masters programme.